Updated June 20, 2018

 However, Stojkoski’s determination to separate herself from working solely for her parents led her to take a job at Dunkin’ Donuts, as well as spend two years as a volunteer on the labor and delivery floor at The Cleveland Clinic.

 “I wanted to prove to others that I didn’t want to just work for my family.
 While working at Dunkin’ Donuts, the stress of dealing with so many customers at one time helped me to build character,” she said.

 As a hospital volunteer, she was exposed to what would become her passion, which is to help care for others, and although her work responsibilities did not include assisting or providing care to patients, she became involved with the administrative side of health care.

 “When I entered college at the University of Akron in 2011, I knew I wanted to major in nursing,” she said.
-Finishing her prerequisites, she was accepted into the School of Allied Health in 2013; however, she was placed on a waiting list for entry into nursing school.
+Finishing her prerequisites, she was accepted into the School of Health Sciences in 2013; however, she was placed on a waiting list for entry into nursing school.
 Fearful that her schooling could potentially be delayed due to a waiting list, she decided to join her parents who had since moved to Naples, Florida.

 Arriving in November 2014, she enrolled at Florida SouthWestern State College (FSW) for one semester in January 2015 and worked at the restaurant her parents opened in Naples.
 Unhappy with her experience at FSW, a co-worker told her about Hodges.
 Spending much of her time researching the school, she met with an admissions coordinator in May 2015 and enrolled in the Bachelor of Science in health services administration program, which she began in fall 2015.